google/reflectable.dart/README.md

   resolved cases, because we do not have the primitives required for a general implementation.
 E.g., when it is known statically that a given list of actual type arguments is empty then the empty list is returned.
-Moreover, if support for reflected types is included and a type annotation contains only types which are fully resolved statically, it is possible to get these type arguments.
+Moreover, if a type annotation contains only types which are fully resolved statically, it is possible to get these type arguments, as mirrors or as instances of `Type` using various reflected type features.
 An example is shown below.

 - The mirror method `libraryDependencies` has not yet been implemented.